 2011.

-“Un cuento chino” is the original title for this delightful, heartfelt Argentinean dark comedy that no one should miss.
-Roberto (Ricardo Darin “The Secret in Their Eyes”) is an extremely obsessive for order, the kind of middle age guy who likes to collect all quirky articles from newspapers.
+“Un cuento chino” is the original title of this delightful, heartfelt Argentine dark comedy that no one should miss.
+Roberto (Ricardo Darin, “The Secret in Their Eyes”) is an extremely obsessive person about order, the kind of middle-aged guy who likes to collect quirky newspaper clippings.
 In the middle of nowhere, a Chinese man is thrown out of a moving car.
-Roberto helps him, but the language barrier comes to play a significant role, sometimes funny, sometimes nostalgic, or even tragic.
-Roberto wants Jun out of his life, but humanity is telling him to help the stranger.
-This Chinese brother hides the tragedy of his past, and the reason he traveled to a foreign land, to forget the loss of the love of his life in strange circumstances.
-The movie is sweet, enjoyable and suitable for everyone.
+Roberto helps him, but the language barrier plays a significant role, sometimes funny, sometimes nostalgic, or even tragic.
+Roberto wants Jun out of his life, but humanity urges him to help the stranger.
+This Chinese brother hides the tragedy of his past and the reason he traveled to a foreign land to forget the loss of the love of his life under strange circumstances.
+The movie is sweet, enjoyable, and suitable for everyone.

 19. J.A.C.E.